EIFL Draft Law on Copyright Including Model Exceptions and Limitations for Libraries and their Users (2025)

 OTHER LANGUAGES:

-The EIFL Draft Law on Copyright is a practical guide to assist librarians, as well as their legal advisors and policy-makers, when national laws are being updated.
-It contains provisions that support access to knowledge and the public interest mission of libraries.
+The EIFL Draft Law on Copyright is a practical guide to assist librarians, policy-makers and legislators when copyright laws are being updated.
+It contains provisions that support access to knowledge and the public interest mission of libraries, and it reflects legislative developments, current thinking on copyright policy, and new technologies.

-The 2016 edition contains a coherent set of definitions and exceptions and limitations to copyright for libraries and their users.
-It applies fully to the digital environment, has important provisions for digital preservation, inter-library document supply, persons with disabilities, orphan works, translations, and text and data mining.
-It also includes a flexible exception increasingly recognized by policy makers as necessary to 'future proof' the law for technological advances.
-Each exception and limitation is accompanied by a short explanatory note that describes the policy goal of the provision and examples of its effect.
+The Draft Law contains a coherent set of definitions and it pays special attention to limitations and exceptions to copyright for libraries and their users.
+It applies fully to the digital environment, has important provisions for digital preservation, inter-library document supply, persons with disabilities, orphan works, translations, text and data mining and secondary publication rights (SPR).
+It also includes a flexible exception, increasingly recognized by policy makers as the means to 'future proof' the law for technological developments, and the exceptions in the draft law are protected from override by contract terms.
+Each exception included in the Draft Law, and the SPR provision, is accompanied by a short explanatory note that describes the policy goal and examples of its practical effect.